mad-lab-fau/eargait/README.md

 If you use `Eargait` in your work, please report the version you used in the text.
 Additionally, please also cite the corresponding paper:

 ```
-[1] Seifer, Ann-Kristin, et al., "EarGait: estimation of temporal gait parameters from hearing aid
+[1] Seifer, Ann-Kristin, et al., "EarGait: estimation of temporal gait parameters from
-integrated inertial sensors."
-Sensors 23(14), 2023. https://doi.org/10.3390/s23146565.
+hearing aid integrated inertial sensors."
+Sensors 23(14), 2023.
+DOI: 10.3390/s23146565.

-[2] Seifer, Ann-Kristin, et al. "Step length and gait speed estimation using a hearing aid integrated accelerometer: A comparison of different algorithms."
-IEEE Journal of Biomedical and Health Informatics (2024).
+[2] Seifer, Ann-Kristin, et al. "Step length and gait speed estimation using a hearing
+aid integrated accelerometer: A comparison of different algorithms."
+IEEE Journal of
+Biomedical and Health Informatics (2024).
 DOI: 10.1109/JBHI.2024.3454824.

-[3] Seifer, Ann-Kristin, et al. "Fully automated gait analysis with earables: Evaluation of an End2End
+[3] Seifer, Ann-Kristin, et al. "Fully automated gait analysis with earables: Evaluation
-pipeline with hearing-aid integrated accelerometers."
-47th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), 2025. --> ACCEPTED, SOON TO BE PUBLISHED
+of an End2End pipeline with hearing-aid integrated accelerometers."
+47th Annual Inter-
+national Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), 2025.
+--> ACCEPTED, SOON TO BE PUBLISHED
 ```

 Links: <br />
 [[1] Seifer et al., (2023), Temporal Parameter Paper](https://doi.org/10.3390/s23146565) <br />
 [[2] Seifer et al., (2024); Spatial Parameter Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10666280) <br />